-- The following types of studies are exempt from prior SRC review, but require a Risk Assessment Form 3: - a.
+- 1. The following types of studies are exempt from prior SRC review, but require a Risk Assessment Form 3: - a.
 Studies involving protists and archaea - b.
 Research using manure for composting, fuel production, or other non-culturing experiment - c.
-Commercially-available color change coliform detection test kits; these kits must remain sealed and must be properly disposed - d.
+Commercially available color change coliform detection test kits; these kits must remain sealed and must be properly disposed - d.
 Studies involving decomposition of vertebrate organisms (such as in forensic projects) - e.
-Studies with microbial fuel cells - 2.
+Studies with microbial fuel cells in which the device is sealed during experimentation and disposed of properly at the conclusion of the study - 2.
 The following types of studies involve BSL-1 organisms and are exempt from prior SRC review and require no additional forms: - a.
-Studies involving baker's yeast and brewer's yeast, except in rDNA studies - Studies involving Lactobacillus, Bacillus thuringiensis, nitrogen-fixing, oil-eating, and algae-eating bacteria introduced into their natural environment (not exempt if cultured in a petri dish environment) - c.
+Studies involving fermentation of baker's yeast and brewer's yeast, except in rDNA studies - b.
+Studies involving Lactobacillus, Bacillus thuringiensis, nitrogen-fixing, oil-eating, and algae-eating bacteria introduced into their natural environment (not exempt if cultured in a petri dish environment) - c.
 Studies involving water or soil microbes not concentrated in media conducive to their microbial growth - d.
 Studies of mold growth on food items if the experiment is terminated at the first evidence of mold - e.
 Studies of slime molds and edible mushrooms - f.
 Studies involving E. coli k-12 (and other strains of E. coli used solely as a food source for C. elegans) that are performed at school and are not subject to additional rules for recombinant DNA studies or use of antibiotic resistant organisms